osclass/osclass-plugins/README.md

 Changelog Jobs attributes
 =========================

+##version 3.1 - 03/08/2012

+* Removed salary slider and chenge it to a free text input
+* Upgrade function
+* To upgrade the plugin, disable and enable it again

 ##version 3.0 - 02/05/2012 ( only for osclass >= 2.4 )

 * Implemented new DAO (Data Access Object)